FC Rubin Yalta

 The club was established in 2009.
 After the Russian annexation of Crimea the club was forced to be reconstituted as a Russian club and then was allowed to be admitted to the Crimean Premier League.

+Before the 2023–24 season, Rubin received the license for newly organized Russian fourth-tier Russian Second League division B.

+Current squad

+As of 11 September 2025, according to the Second League website.